danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 There is always a question of how much to test on the front-end.
 Despite the power and flexibility of Selenium, I think it's important to stay as close to the metal as possible.
 If Selenium tests are written with the goal of providing significant coverage, the resulting suite will be brittle.
 Unit testing should be the primary source of coverage.

+An additional strategy is to appoint someone to decide where tests for newly discovered bugs should be written.
+Closing out a bug should require that a test exists somewhere for the bug.

 ***